chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/general-dess-martin-oxidation/_index.md

     light-src="alcoholslight.png"
 >}}

-These are the 3 main types of alcohols: Primary, Secondary and Tertiary.
+These are the 3 main types of alcohols: **Primary**, **Secondary** and **Tertiary**.

 {{% callout type="warning" %}}
 Tertiary alcohols **cannot** go through Dess-Martin oxidation.
 {{% /callout %}}

-- Secondary alcohols can go through Dess-Martin Oxidation to become a **Ketone**.
 - Primary alcohols can go through Dess-Martin Oxidation to become an **Aldehyde**.

-By Identifying the Alcohol Type, you now know the <mark>product</mark> to expect.
+By Identifying the Alcohol Type, you now know the **product** to expect.

 #### Identifying Side Chains and Alcohol Conversion

 {{<figure-dynamic-toggle
     dark-src="DMPPrimaryExampleQ1DarkHighlighted.png"
     light-src="DMPPrimaryExampleQ1LightHighlighted.png"
-    title="Tracking Side Chains and Alcohol Conversion in Dess-Martin Oxidation" caption="In Dess-Martin oxidation of primary alcohols, the process involves assigning one side chain (R) to understand the reaction better.
+    title="Tracking Side Chains and Alcohol Conversion"
+    caption="In Dess-Martin oxidation of primary alcohols, the process involves assigning one side chain (R) to understand the reaction better.
 The colored side chain represents an R group that remains unchanged during the reaction.
 The alcohol group is selectively oxidized to form an aldehyde.
-For educational purposes, we conceptually assign the non-alcohol group as R to visualize the changes and reconstruct the molecule post-reaction."
+For educational purposes, we conceptually assign the non-alcohol group as R (Side chain) to visualize the changes and reconstruct the molecule post-reaction."
 >}}

 {{% callout type="warning" %}}
  The molecule isn’t taken apart during the reaction, but for understanding the process, we conceptually take it apart to visualize the changes.
 This allows for easy reconstruction of the molecule after oxidation, emphasizing the selective nature of the reaction for educational purposes.
  {{% /callout %}}

-##### Steps
+##### Guide to Side Chains

-1. **Assign the Side Chain (R)**: Identify the non-alcohol part of the molecule as the placeholder R.
+1. **Assign the Side Chain (R)**: Identify the non-alcohol part of the molecule and assign it as the placeholder 'R' or side chain.

-**Lets Assign the Side Chains Together!**

-{{% details title="For Dark Mode Users" %}}

-R = Yellow Side Chain

-{{% /details %}}

-{{% details title="For Light Mode Users" %}}

-R = Pink Side Chain

-{{% /details %}}

 2. **Understand Its Role**: This placeholder helps track the unchanged part of the molecule, aiding in visualizing the structure before and after the reaction.